espressif/esp-hosted/docs/Linux_based_host/porting_guide.md

 		- Reason why this setting was enabled is, SPI transfer was loosing first byte in transfer.
 Although this issue is only observed while testing with Raspberry Pi.
 Enabling cs_change=1 makes CS always de-assert after each transfer request.
 While porting, you may want to remove line, `trans.cs_change = 1;`.
 	* SPI clock
 		- ESP32 (WROVER and WROOM) supports 10MHz SPI clock.
-		- Whereas ESP32S2 supports 40MHz SPI clock.
+		- Whereas ESP32-S2 supports 40MHz SPI clock.
-		- Raspberry Pi is tested with 10MHz clock with ESP32 and 30MHz with ESP32S2.
+		- Raspberry Pi is tested with 10MHz clock with ESP32 and 30MHz with ESP32-S2.
 		- Raspberry Pi had issues while going to higher frequency than 30MHz.
+		- Above frequencies are capped for Raspberry Pi use. **Please note,** Maximum SPI frequency will be limited by ESP SPI slave max supported frequency, from respective datasheet
 		- While porting, the SPI clock frequency from low to high could be tested to optimize.
 		- SPI clock frequency could be changed from macro `SPI_CLK_MHZ_XXX` in `esp/esp_driver/network_adapter/main/spi_slave_api.c`
 	* SPI Bus instance and Chip select number